nasser00/Naveen-project/README.md

 # Regularized  Inversion Techniques

-this projects uses different deconvolution methods to  recover the reflectivity series from sesmic data .
+This projects uses different iterative methods to recover the reflectivity series from sesmic data.
+The package can be used for any linearized inversion problem.

-Different algorithm inclues :
+Different algorithms included in the package :

 1)Steepest Descent with smoothness regularization 2)Steepest Descent with sparsirty regularization (Huber, Cauchy, Hybrid norms)